 Not all of us can be satisfied with an office job.
 If you ever found yourself waking up on a rainy morning and struggling to get out of bed, you probably understand what I’m talking about.
 That’s one of the main reasons more and more people are willing to try freelance instead of an office job.

 However, that’s not the only reason people want to do so.
-On the first sight, freelancing opens a whole new world of amazing possibilities: you can work from home, travel anytime you like, and earn money at the same time.
+At first sight, freelancing opens a whole new world of amazing possibilities: you can work from home, travel anytime you like, and earn money at the same time.
 But is it really like that?

-When it comes to a freelance career, it’s important to mention not only pros but also cons of this business.
+When it comes to a freelance career, it’s important to mention not only the pros but also the cons of this business.
 That’s why today I’m going to tell you about them.

 Let’s be honest: how many of us spend the whole day in office actually working?
 Probably, not whole – or this work isn’t as hard as it seems: otherwise, we’d become exhausted very quickly.

 However, even if we don’t have to work for 8 hours straight, we still have to sit in the office until the end of a workday.
 That can be a tough challenge for those of us who hate to waste their time.

 When you freelance, you are able to decide how much time you’re going to spend on work as well as manage your workload.
 This is definitely a pro, especially if you are skilled in managing your time.
 Moreover, it’s a good option if you are a student, who has to combine college and work.

 Furthermore, you are able to work from anywhere: from your bed if you don’t feel like getting out of it today; from a café, if you like being close to people; from another country, if you decide to go on a vacation.
 You also don’t have a limited vacation: you can spend half of the year resting if your budget allows doing so.

 You can also earn more money on a freelance, especially if you are a hard worker.
 Your income depends directly on the amount of work you do, not on the number of hours you spend working (however, some freelance websites like Upwork allow you to choose this option too).